AliceGl/kv-database/README.md

 # Basics of programming course: key-value database

 ### Usage
 Utility to access database is implemented in file main.kt.
-Program accepts arguments from command line and prints result to standard output stream.
+Program takes arguments from command line and prints the result to the standard output stream.

 The program is given a command and its parameters separated by spaces.

-The operation logs are stored in the database files and to remove outdated information you can call the command "mergedb".
+The operation logs are stored in the database files, to remove outdated information the command "mergedb" can be called.

 ### Commands to access database

 * newdb \[database name] - create new database with given name
 * deletedb \[database name] - delete existing database
-* cleardb \[database name] - delete all keys from database
+* cleardb \[database name] - delete all keys from the database
-* insert \[database name] \[key] \[value] - add pair key-value to database
+* insert \[database name] \[key] \[value] - add the key-value pair to the database
-* remove \[database name] \[key] - remove key from database
+* remove \[database name] \[key] - remove key from the database
-* get \[database name] \[key] - get value by key from database
+* get \[database name] \[key] - get value by the key from the database
-* mergedb \[database name] - reduce operation log by deleting outdated information about added and removed keys
+* mergedb \[database name] - shrink operation log by deleting outdated information about added and removed keys

 ### Examples